Last year we had a brand new entry-level iPad as well as a new entry-level Microsoft Surface, too.

 - iPad 9.7 runs iOS 12 and supports educational features

 - Surface Go has Windows 10 Home in S Mode or Windows 10 Pro

-The iPad 9.7 (2018) runs iOS 11, meaning you'll get an almost identical experience as you do on an iPhone, with additional functions such as split-screen multi-tasking and the Home app for any HomeKit-enabled devices.
+The iPad 9.7 runs iOS 12 (soon to be replaced by iPad OS), meaning you'll get an almost identical experience as you do on an iPhone, with additional functions such as split-screen multi-tasking and the Home app for any HomeKit-enabled devices.
 Schools and students can order the new iPad with new education apps, such as School Manager, which enables schools to manage multiple users - and Apple IDs - on a single device, etc.

 As for the Surface Go itself, you can get it with Windows 10 Home in S Mode (upgradable to Windows 10 Home).
 Alternatively, business and education users can get Windows 10 Pro (configurable to S Mode).

 The iPad 9.7 (2018) starts at $329/£319 for the 32GB Wi-Fi only option, stretching up to £449 for the 128GB Wi-Fi and cellular model.
 Surface Go starts at $399/£379 for the 4GB of RAM/64GB of eMMC storage Wi-Fi only option, while the 8GB RAM/128 GB storage SSD starts at $549.

 Surface Go vs iPad 9.7: Which should you buy?

 The decision between iPad 9.7 and Surface Go will come down to what you want your new tablet for or what you have to spend on it.
 The iPad 9.7 is cheaper and is a brilliant tablet that offers a solid, consistent performance.
 It also supports Apple Pencil and can be outfitted with educations apps.